 The Kingsport Police Department is currently one of over 900 agencies that are accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Agencies that become accredited by CALEA, have demonstrated a consistent commitment to the idea of continual improvement which results in the strengthening of overall performance and improves our level of professionalism.

 CALEA was developed in 1979 by the International Association of Chiefs of Police, The Police Executive Research Forum, The National Organization of Black Law Enforcement Executives and the National Sheriff’s Association.
 This conglomeration developed a credentialing program that includes a set of professional standards, a process by which participating agencies could be assessed against those standards, and also a system by which participating agencies could be recognized for their individual level of compliance.
 CALEA is the only internationally recognized public safety accrediting body.

 Beginning in 1992 the Kingsport Police Department earned its status as one of Tennessee’s first agencies to become accredited by CALEA.
-Since that initial award, we have maintained our accredited status with CALEA by earning five additional reaccreditation awards the most recent of which came on March 28, 2011.
-As such, the Kingsport Police Department proudly serves our community and acts as a benchmark for other agencies.
+Since that initial award, we have maintained our accredited status with CALEA by earning seven (7) additional reaccreditation awards, the most recent of which came in March 2017.
+K.P.D. currently holds CALEA’s Advanced Meritorious Gold Standard with Excellence Accreditation.
+As such, the Kingsport Police Department proudly serves our community and acts as a benchmark for other agencies across the nation.